futureversecom/sylo-ethereum-contracts/docs/overview.md

 possible, to maximize their income from performing the service.
 It similarly incentivizes them to invest in throughput and uptime improvements, so that they can claim tickets as soon as possible, and earn more from the work that they do.

+## Future Work

+### Stake Redistribution

+To further incentivize the performance of Nodes, a stake redistribution mechanism will be introduced that punishes Nodes for failing to deliver event relays.

+Nodes that perform relay accumulate evidence of completing those relays, in the form of cryptographically signed "receipts" from sending peers, which they keep until the end of the epoch.
+These "receipts" can submitted to the blockchain as proof of servicing relay requests.
+The number of receipts that must be submitted will be proportional to the total stake against the Node, as more stake indicates that the Node should be receiving more traffic.
+Failing to submit sufficient evidence will result in the Node's stake being redistributed to other high performing Nodes.

+This mechanism is still a work in progress and will not be implemented for phase two as the network traffic will not involve real users.

+### Channels

+Economic incentives should generally prevent any one Node from offering a substandard relay service.
+However, in the case that a user wishes to switch service providers, the user can set an on-chain integer value known as a `channel`.
+Senders can retrieve the `channel` value for a user, and include that value when computing the hash used in the [scanning process](#scanning-process).
+The default channel value would be 0, but any non-zero value would result in a different Node being returned from the scan output.